semperry/dynamic-react-navlinks/README.md

 1. **DynamicNavbar**

-- ##### These Props directly relate to the Navbar layout.
+- These Props directly relate to the Navbar layout.

 - **_navbarStyles_**
-- Use the navbarStyles Props to overwrite the defaults.
+- Use the _navbarStyles_ prop to overwrite the defaults.
 Pass in an object with standard JSX syntax styles.
   > <DynamicNavbar navbarStyles={{ backgroundColor: 'black' }} />

 2. **Route Component**

-- ##### Route Component Props have effect on the NavLinks that are returned in your dynamic navbar.
+- Route Component Props have effect on the NavLinks that are returned in your dynamic navbar.

 - **_linkText_** Prop (optional):
-- Pass linkText prop to use a custom link name instead of the auto generated text (this defaults to a formatted version of the path).
+- Pass _linkText_ prop to use a custom link name instead of the auto generated text (this defaults to a formatted version of the path).
   > <Route path="/blog-detail" component={Blog} />
   > Returns "Blog-detail" as the link.
 - The above code would create a default NavLink of 'Blog-detail'.
 Passing in the "linkText" prop allows you to define what text to use for that particular link.
   > <Route linkText="blog" path="/blog-detail" component={Blog} />
-  > Returns "Blog" as the link.
+  > Returns "blog" as the link.
 - If no linkText prop is passed for a Route with "/" as its path, the link will default to "Home"
   Ex: